dropfred/xtcl/README.md

 # Xtcl

-Basic C++ 23 Tcl extension helper.
+C++ 23 Tcl extension helper.

 Not sure exactly why I did this.
-I was wondering: how feasible/easy/hard would it be is to automatically call (and handle errors nicely) a function expecting a fixed number of typed arguments from an old skool function `(argc, argv[])` style function expecting a variable number of untyped arguments?
+I was wondering: how feasible/hard/easy would it be is to automatically call (and handle errors nicely) a function expecting a fixed number of typed arguments from an old school function `(argc, argv[])` style function expecting a variable number of untyped arguments?
 As many scripting languages use the `(argc, argv[])` paradigm for C extensions, I chose to do a helper for one of them as a practical exercise, and I ended up choosing Tcl because:

 - Extending Tcl is super easy.
-- For some reason, Tcl has a special place in my ❤️ (althought I haven't used it since - pfuuu... - 20 years?).
+- For some reason, Tcl has a special place in my heart ❤️ (althought I haven't used it in - pfuuu... - 25 years maybe?).

+I *might* revisit it one day for Python instead of Tcl, which would certainly be more useful and shouldn't require much effort.

 # Quick tour